-A well-written company history can entice prospective customers, investors and employees
+A well-written company history can entice prospective customers, investors and employees.

-The story of your company's evolution may seem ho-hum to you, but it can play an important role in building trust and respect.
-Every company has been shaped by moments of inspiration, perseverance, courage, or dumb luck.
-Your company history should feature the most compelling of those stories, along with significant achievements such as patents and major contract wins.
-Include your history in your business plan and employee handbook, and on your Web site’s “About Us” page.
-Some companies also turn their corporate story into a book that is presented to employees and others on special occasions.
+The story of your company's evolution may seem uninspiring to you, but it can play an important role in building trust and respect.
+Every company has been shaped by moments of inspiration, perseverance, courage or luck.
+Your company history should feature the most compelling highlights of your entrepreneurial journey, along with significant achievements, such as patents and major wins.

+You should include your history in your business plan and employee handbook, and on your website's "about us" page.
+Some companies write a book about their corporate story that is presented to employees and others on special occasions.
 The message behind your corporate milestones can even become the cornerstone of your brand.

 What should your company history include?

-- Why your company was started.
+- Why your company was started

-- A brief profile of the founders.
+- A brief profile of the founders

-- Major turning points in your company's life.
+- Major turning points in your company's life

-- Amusing and inspirational events that have occurred along the way.
+- Amusing and inspirational events that have occurred along the way

-Read other company histories
+1. Read other company histories.

-Dig for industry and company highlights
+2. Dig for industry and company highlights.

 Did you make a mark on your industry with a breakthrough product or a new twist on an old concept?
 Explain your company's achievements in the context of your industry's history.

-Create a timeline
+4. Create a timeline.

-Consult corporate history professionals
+5. Consult corporate history professionals.

 If you prefer, hire a professional to research and write your history.

-- Your company’s story doesn't end when you have completed your corporate history project.
+It is important to properly record and update your company history as time goes on.
+For example, keep a record of where you found each piece of information that you expect to include in your history, since you'll need to refer back to these sources while you're writing.
+Additionally, your company's story doesn't end when you have completed your corporate history project.
 Maintain a file of significant events so that as your company grows, you can update its story.

 If you are struggling to write your company history, there are several well-known organizations you can look to for company history examples.
 Each company overview is as unique as the business it is describing.